pedromartinez3/pedromartinez3/README.md

 - 👋 Hi, I’m @pedromartinez3
 - 👀 I’m interested in machine learning, AI, and energy transition
-- 🌱 I’m currently learning how to improve ML applications
+- 🌱 I’m currently applying and improving ML applications
 - 💞️ I’m looking to collaborate on analytics development!
 - 📫 How to reach me pedro.martinez2@bakerhughes.com